linhaowei1/NLPDL-2025Fall/hw1/assignment1.md

 # 6 Generating Text

 Now that we can train models, the last piece we need is the ability to generate text from our model.
 Recall that a language model takes in a (possibly batched) integer sequence of length `(sequence_length)` and produces a matrix of size `(sequence_length × vocab_size)`, where each element of the sequence is a probability distribution predicting the next word after that position.
-We will now write a few functinto a sampling scheme for new sequences.
+We will now write a few functions to turn this into a sampling scheme for new sequences.

 **Softmax.** By standard convention, the language model output is the output of the final linear layer (the “logits”) and so we have to turn this into a normalized probability via the *softmax* operation.

 **Decoding.** To generate text (decode) from our model, we will provide the model with a sequence of prefix tokens (the “prompt”), and ask it to produce a probability distribution over the vocabulary that predicts the next word in the sequence.
-Then, we will sample from this distribution over vocabulary items to determine the next output token.
+Then, we will sample from this distribution over the vocabulary items to determine the next output token.

 Concretely, one step of the decoding process should take in a sequence $x_{1..t}$ and return a token $x_{t+1}$ via the following equation:

 $$
 P(x_{t+1} = i \mid x_{1..t}) = \frac{\exp(v_i)}{\sum_j \exp(v_j)}, \quad
-v = TransformerLM(x_{1..t})_t \in \mathbb{R}^{\text{vocabsize}}
+v = TransformerLM(x_{1..t})_t \in \mathbb{R}^{\text{vocab\_size}}
 $$

 where TransformerLM is our model which takes as input a sequence of `sequence_length` and produces a matrix of size `(sequence_length × vocab_size)`.
 We take the last element of this matrix, as we are looking for the next word prediction at the $t$-th position.